Darien, Illinois: History

 The first people to settle in Darien came from New England via the Erie Canal and Great Lakes.
 Among the first to arrive was Thomas Andrus, the Rapones, and the Capra family.
 They settled along an old stagecoach line in 1835.
 Thomas Andrus served as the first postmaster, the first Justice of the Peace, a county commissioner, and county assessor.
-The Andrus farmhouse also operated as an inn and tavern to accommodate travelers from the Frink and Walker Stagecoach line according to the Darian Historical Society.
+The Andrus farmhouse also operated as an inn and tavern to accommodate travelers from the Frink and Walker Stagecoach line according to the Darien Historical Society.
 Mr. Capra was the Dog Catcher, and also established the Capra Inn, near what is currently the intersection of Lemont Road and I-55; the inn served the 15 stagecoaches that traveled the stagecoach line, and included a tavern and a post office.
 Andrus named the area "Cass".

 Andrus and Father Beggs along with Louis Capra Sr. built the First Cass Church, which was a log cabin.
 The church was also used as a school house.

 Elisha and Eliza Smart settled in Cass in 1838 with their ten children.
 Elisha joined the Gold Rush and went to California, returning seven years later a very rich man.
 He bought more land and donated it for the construction of a new Cass Church in 1870.
 His brother, William Smart, donated land for the creation of Cass Cemetery.

 John and Hannah Oldfield came to Cass in 1850.
 Mr. Oldfield raised cattle and increased his land holdings to 2000 acre.

 In 1881, a man named Franklin Blanchard opened a cheese factory.
 The factory was eventually moved or closed; a McDonald's restaurant now occupies the factory's original location.